2015 Thalys train attack: Developments in 2019

 A reconstruction of the attack was made at El Khazzani's request, in September 2019.
 He said that he let himself be captured as he felt unable to shoot his first target.
 He was acting under the orders of Abdelhamid Abaaoud, the coordinator of the "Islamic State" group's cell that struck France and Belgium in 2015 and 2016.
 He was to attack American soldiers, but could not explain how he knew they were on the train, and who they were.
-As of 2019 four other men are under investigation in France, primarily Bilal Chatra and Redouane Sebbar.
-Chatra is implicated as having played the role of people smuggler for El Khazzani and Abaaoud on their return journey from Syria amongst the flow of migrants.
+As of 2019 four other men were under investigation in France, primarily Bilal Chatra and Redouane Sebbar.
+Chatra was implicated as having played the role of people smuggler for El Khazzani and Abaaoud on their return journey from Syria amongst the flow of migrants.
 Sebbar is thought to have participated in the preparations for the shooting.
-Mohamed Bakkali is considered an essential logistician in the terrorist cell, and Youssef Siraj is accused of having housed El Khazzani in Brussels before the attack.
+Mohamed Bakkali was considered an essential logistician in the terrorist cell, and Youssef Siraj was accused of having housed El Khazzani in Brussels before the attack.